FAQs

 • Can I use my insurance plan to pay for my acupuncture treatments?

-I am an in-network provider with EHP.
-While I do not accept or bill any other insurance companies, many insurers include coverage for acupuncture.
-Coverage for care is dependent upon the terms and conditions of your health insurance plan.
+Coverage is dependent upon the terms and conditions of your health insurance plan.
 I will happily provide documentation for out-of-network coverage.

 • What is your cancellation policy?